AresMUSH/aresmush/plugins/fs3combat/help/en/combat_organizing.md

 ---
 # Organizing FS3 Combat

 This is a quick reference for combat organizer commands.
-Also  check out the [Running Combats](http://aresmush.com/fs3/fs3-3/running-combat) tutorial.
+Also  check out the [Combat Organizer's Guide](/combat_org_guide).

 ## Running Combat
 `combat/start [<mock or real>]` - Starts a combat (default real).